carokrny/boss-machine/README.md

 # Boss Machine

-[Boss Machine](http://carokrny.github.io/boss-machine) is a basic back-end web project built with Node.js and Express.
+[Boss Machine](https://carokrny.github.io/boss-machine/) is a basic back-end web project built with Node.js and Express that keeps track of your minions and million dollar ideas.

 ## Table of Contents
 * [Introduction](#introduction)